No Fees

 You are authorized to return to work once your medical provider determines it is safe to do so.
 If medical restrictions keep you from immediately returning to your regular job, work with your employer to identify light duty work opportunities.
 If your injuries leave you completely unable to return to your regular job, there are resources to help you train for a new job.

 Depending on the nature of your injury, you might qualify for Preferred Worker status, which enables an employer to receive financial incentives when it hires an individual for a medically approved job.
 The team at Boohoff Law has helped injured workers pursue the recovery they deserve.
-Contact the firm today for a free consultation today to see what we can do for you.
+Contact the firm today for a free consultation to see what we can do for you.

 Boohoff Law Workers’ Compensation Attorneys

-If you’ve been injured on the job or sustained an occupational disease you shouldn’t have to fight to get your benefits.
+If you’ve been injured on the job or sustained an occupational disease in Seattle, Washington, you shouldn’t have to fight to get your benefits.
 At Boohoff Law, our attorneys have worked with many injured employees.
 We’ve helped them get the benefits to which they were entitled.
 Let us determine if we can help you.
 Contact Boohoff Law at (877) 999-9999 or complete our online contact form.
 We’ll schedule a consultation to review your case.

 Our process.